|Phone Number:||(203) 582-3412|

 MacGillivray served as the Head Coach and Associate Head Coach for the Philadelphia Lady Running Rebels from 1998 through 2002.
 He led the team to a top-three finish in the nation in three consecutive seasons.
 In 1999, the Rebels finished the season as National Runner-Up at AAU 16U National Championships.

 From 1995 through 1999, MacGillivray was an assistant or associate head coach for the girls’ basketball team at Archbishop Carroll High School in Radnor, Penn.
 During that time, 12 players under his guidance went on to play at the collegiate level as the team was regularly ranked as one of the top 25 teams in the country, according to the USA Today and Full Court Press.
 With MacGillivray patrolling the sidelines, Archbishop Carroll won the prestigious Philadelphia Catholic League Title in 2000, 2003, 2004, 2007.

 MacGillivray also coached the Main Line Boy's AAU team while completing his undergraduate work at Temple (Pa.)
 University.
 The team won the 1994 AAU Mid-Atlantic Championship while producing four future college coaches.

-MacGillivray currently resides in Cheshire with his wife Grace and four children Chiara, Mary, Brigid and Sean.
+MacGillivray currently resides in Cheshire with his wife Grace and six children Chiara, Mary, Brigid, Sean, Catherine and Joseph.